surajghuwalewala/CE888_Data_Science_and_Decision_Making/Lab_9/README.md

-# Lab 9 - Variational Auto Encoders (VAE) and Generative Adversarial Networks (GAN)
+# Lab 9

+- Variational Auto Encoders (VAE)
+- Generative Adversarial Networks (GAN)

-These two files contain lab exercises.
+These two files in this folder are lab exercises.